maxild/ILProgramming/src/NateMcMaster/README.md

 ```

 **This data is used to locate the shared framework folder**

+**The shared framework version represents the minimum version.
+The .NET Core host will never run on a lower version, but it may try to run on a higher one.**

 In general, it locates the shared runtime in the shared folder located beside it by using the relative path `shared/[runtimeOptions.framework.name]/[runtimeOptions.framework.version]`.
 Once it has applied any version roll-forward logic and come to a final path to the shared framework, it locates the `[runtimeOptions.framework.name].deps.json` file within that folder and loads it first.